AdaCore/learn/content/labs/intro-to-ada/index.rst

     These labs contain exercises for the Introduction to Ada course.

-    This document was written by Gustavo A. Hoffmann, with contributions and review pending.
+    This document was written by Gustavo A. Hoffmann and reviewed by Michael Frank.

 .. only:: builder_html